Video Editing for free in Windows 10

-Today during the monthly meet of “Professional Speakers Association of India“, my friend Navanee Viswa gave a good talk on the importance of video recordings for professional speakers.
+Today during the monthly meeting of the “Professional Speakers Association of India”, my friend Navanee Viswa gave a good talk on the importance of video recordings for professional speakers.
 He was sharing his experiences of the actual recording for a typical video taking just a quarter of the effort, but the majority (3/4th) going towards editing the video and polishing it.

 When it comes to the software for video editing, there are plenty of apps for iOS and Android – but they are aimed for limited editing and small work like captioning, and it is cumbersome to work on the small screen of mobile for this job.
 On the other side of the spectrum, video professionals use Adobe Premiere (available for Windows PC and Mac OS) or Final Cut Pro X from Apple (for Mac OS).
 Personally, I fall in between these two, I do video editing – mostly home videos and the recordings of talks I give.
 I like to use the following:

 - For serious work, requiring a good set of editing tools, I go with Adobe Premiere Elements for Windows (Rs.6500 + tax in India).
 I bought this as part of the Adobe Photoshop Elements bundle (Rs.9500 + tax in India) which is great value as it comes with a light version of the versatile Adobe Photoshop photo editing software too.
 The downside to PRE (Premiere Elements) is that it requires nearly half the training time that the full Premiere needs, which is quite a lot, I won’t recommend this for any casual user.

 - If I am on my Apple iMac, which I do at times for home videos, as it is my media server running Plex, then I use the lovely “iMovie” app.